POSTPONED Alvanon Workshops | SeattleMay 12th 2020 / POSTPONED Seattle | Inclusive & Plus Sizing

 What are the Alvanon Workshops all about?

-This one-and-a-half day (Day 1: afternoon session, Day 2: morning and afternoon sessions) workshop address the realities of developing sizing strategies that are more inclusive.
+This one-and-a-half day (Day 1: afternoon session, Day 2: morning and afternoon sessions) workshop addressing the realities of developing sizing strategies that are more inclusive.

 Who are they for?